 Respiratory Care Overview

-The innovative educational delivery at Rhodes offers Respiratory Care students experiences with a variety of high tech and alternative delivery opportunities such as high fidelity simulation, diverse clinical experiences, and dedicated faculty with a combined 130 years of experience.
+The innovative educational delivery at Rhodes offers Respiratory Care students experiences with a variety of high-tech and alternative delivery opportunities, such as high-fidelity simulation, diverse clinical experiences, and dedicated faculty with over 100 years of experience.
 Students who wish to continue with a four-year degree can seamlessly transition through one of Rhodes State’s college and university partnerships.

 The goal of the Respiratory Care Program is to prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapists (RRTs).